gentry-atkinson/Robot-Podcast-Generator/README.md

 Anecdotally, this program takes about 12 hours to run on an 8-core CPU with an RTX 4070.
 Your milage may vary.

+I have added some sample output mp3s to this directory.
+Since development on this project is ongoing, these samples are not necesarily good examples of the current output of the systemn.

 ## ToDo
 - Outro tune
 - Settle on one Bark voice preset